Engee documentation

 Spectral analysis and filtering of an audio file

-This example describes a typical technical computing workflow for digital signal processing tasks.
-The example involves importing, visualising and listening to an audio file containing a mixture of a useful signal and high-frequency interference.
-Then the signal is analysed in the frequency domain, the specification of a suitable digital filter is selected, its synthesis is performed, and the filter characteristics are visualised.
-Finally, the developed filter is applied to the original signal, the filtering result is analysed and visualised.
+This example discusses a typical workflow of technical computing for digital signal processing tasks.
+As part of the example, an audio file containing a mixture of a useful signal and high-frequency interference is imported, visualized, and listened to.
+Next, the signal is analyzed in the frequency domain, the specification of a suitable digital filter is selected, its synthesis is performed, and the filter characteristics are visualized.
+As a result, the developed filter is applied to the original signal, and the filtering result is analyzed and visualized.

 In [ ]: